michaelrharris/Synaptic-Polarity/README.md

-“Known Network.csv" - Network of known positive and negative connections
+“Known Network.csv" - Network of known positive and negative connections from Fenyves et al., based on the Cook et al. connectome reconstruction

-“Connectome.csv” - Contact adjacency matrix for the entire verified space of connections, known and unknown
+“Connectome.csv” - Contact adjacency matrix for the entire verified space of connections, known and unknown, of the Cook et al. reconstruction

-“ConnectomeEdgelist.csv” - The contact adjacency matrix in edge-list format
+“ConnectomeEdgelist.csv” - The contact adjacency matrix "Connectome.csv" in edge-list format

 “X.csv” - Each of the 295 neurons of interest and their accompanying neurotransmitters